manateeit/rools/package-tools/DEVELOPER_GUIDE.md

    cd package-tools/npm-package
    ```

-2. Update the configuration files as needed:
+2. Ensure the configuration files in the repository root are up to date:
    - `.clinerules-*` files
    - `.roo/` directory contents